hpassen/energy_emissions_dynamic/README.md

 - Andres Nigenda's interactive project on skin tones and social mobility in Mexico, for inspiration on how to structure a scrollama project: https://github.com/andresnigenda/dynamic-skintone

-- user fryford's post on animating lines, for help in animating lines: http://bl.ocks.org/fryford/2925ecf70ac9d9b51031
+- user fryford's post on animating lines, for instructions on animating lines: http://bl.ocks.org/fryford/2925ecf70ac9d9b51031